 Add custom statuses

 You can build your own custom statuses.
-Status represents where your idea, feature, or release is in relation to your workflow.
+A record's status represents where your idea, feature, or release is in relation to your workflow.

 Choose status categories

-Status categories have a special purpose in Aha! — categories help Aha! automate certain displays and actions.
-For example, releases, features, ideas in the Shipped category include a green checkmark in some places in the UI.
+In Aha! for Product status categories have a special purpose — categories help Aha! for Product automate certain displays and actions.
+For example, releases, features, ideas in the Shipped category include a green checkmark in some places.

 When you add a new status or edit an existing status, you will be able to choose the status category that best matches.
 You can have multiple custom statuses that have the same status category.
 If the status does not match one of the category options – leave it blank.